hermanbanken/rp/intro.md

 Just like functional languages let you transform arrays the reactive libraries let us transform streams with a function like *map*.
 As known from arrays this transformation applies a given function to each element in the stream, producing a stream equal in timing but with transformed elements.
 To eliminate some elements the *filter* operator can be used.

-Another feat from the Haskell-like origins is the support for *flatMap*, converting elements into streams and combining the many streams in a single resulting stream.
-The flatMap operator is part of why some stream data types are Monads.
+A feature from the Haskell-like origins is the support for *flatMap*, an operation that's takes a function which produces a new stream for each incoming element and combines the many new streams in a single resulting stream.
+The flatMap operator is part of the requirements for a type to be a Monad, and not all libraries have a data type which is a Monad.
 For example Elm lacks flatMap as it Signals explicitly are no Monads but Applicative Functors.
 More on this in section X.

 Beside element transformations also time manipulating operators are available.
 The name of methods like *delay* and *throttle* speak for themselves.
 More of such transformations exists, depending on the library we use.